luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   == German Parties on YouTube

-  // Summary statistics per channel are presented in @tab:descriptives.
-  Notably, each of the two AfD channels---\@AfDFraktionimBundestag (521,000 followers), hereafter referred to as AfD BT, and \@AfDTV (334,000 followers)---individually has more followers than all other analyzed channels combined (252,410 followers).
-  While the CDU, FDP, Greens, and SPD channels have comparable follower counts around 30,000 each, the CSU, the smaller "sister party" of the CDU limited to Bavaria, has only 6,610 followers.
-  In contrast, the Left party, another populist party represented in the Bundestag alongside the AfD, has a substantially higher follower count of 117,000, highlighting the greater popularity of populist parties compared to their non-populist counterparts.

-  The volume of videos produced follows a similar pattern, with both AfD channels demonstrating significantly higher productivity and engagement, measured as median views and likes, followed by the Left.
+  @tbl:channel_statistics provides an overview of all channels included in the subsequent analysis.
+  Several patterns emerge immediately.
+  Most notably, both AfD channels demonstrate substantially greater success compared to all other channels in the dataset.
+  They attract significantly more followers and receive considerably higher average view counts.
+  In addition, the total number of videos published across the two AfD channels exceeds that of any other party.

+  #let table_array = csv("../tables/channel_summary.csv", row-type: array)
+  #let header = table_array.first()
+  #let table_content = table_array.slice(1)

+  #figure(
+    kind: table,
+    context [
+      #set text(size: 0.85em)
+      #table(
+        columns: (2.5cm, 4.5cm, 2cm, 1.3cm, 2cm, 2.3cm),
+        align: (left, left, right, right, right, right),
+        inset: 4pt,
+        stroke: none,
+        table.hline(),
+        table.header(..header),
+        table.hline(),
+        table.vline(x: 1, start: 1, end: table_content.len() + 1),
+        ..table_content.flatten(),
+        table.hline(),
+      )
+    ],
+    caption: [Summary statistics for all selected channels.], )<tbl:channel_statistics>

+  The only channel that approaches the AfD's metrics is the federal-level channel of Die Linke (Left DE).
+  However, a closer examination of this channel reveals a highly skewed distribution of views and likes, as indicated by a markedly higher mean compared to the median.
+  This distortion can be attributed to the fact that the channel began accumulating the majority of its followers only in the second half of 2024.
+  As a result, the channel's mean view count is inflated by recent high-performing videos, while the median remains comparatively low.
+  Comparing median and mean values for both likes and views reveals a substantial analytical challenge inherent to YouTube data.
+  Specifically, the means are substantially higher than the medians for all metrics, indicating a highly skewed distribution driven upward by a few exceptionally successful videos.

+  Looking at the distributions of views and likes a bit more closely, we see a similar pattern between both.
   However, the average like count reported for the FDP may be misleading, as the like functionality has been disabled for all but one video on their channel.
   #mnote[die likes der fdp NA setzen?]
-  Comparing median and mean values for both likes and views reveals a substantial analytical challenge inherent to YouTube data.
-  Specifically, the means are substantially higher than the medians for all metrics, indicating a highly skewed distribution driven upward by a few exceptionally successful videos.
   @fig:view_count illustrates the distributions of views and likes to examine these disparities more closely.
 Due to considerable variation in the raw counts, views and likes are displayed on a logarithmic scale.

   #figure(placement: auto, image("figures/figure_1.svg", width: 100%), caption: [